fletchjp/MERG-Arduino-Kit110/CANshield/README.md

   * GitHub Release 1.1.0  FCU Version 1c add README file
   * GitHub Release 1.1.1  FCU Version 1d Edit of README file including release history.
   * GitHub Release 1.2.0  FCU Version 2a Detect which board is in use and act as appropriate.
+  * GitHub Release 1.2.1  FCU Version 2b Detect which board is in use and use the same interrupt pin.

 ## Loading the code and libraries